Capoeira carioca: Suppression of the mercenary revolt

 Negros in prison, circa 1830, by Debret.

 In June 1828 the revolt of German and Irish mercenaries broke out.
 They advanced toward King's palace, sparking citywide riots by June 10.
-While the tradition suggests that major Vidigal called upon the capoeiras, they might just took the chance to fight the foreign whites during the chaos.
+While the tradition suggests that major Vidigal called upon the capoeiras, they may simply have taken the chance to fight the foreign whites during the chaos.
 One of the eyewitnesses wrote:

 Many Germans in São Cristovão managed to assemble in one location.
 Those who didn't were confronted by a group of black capoeiras and engaged in deadly combat.
 Even when stationed and armed with rifles, the rebels couldn't withstand the fists, stones, and sticks.
 They fell in the streets and public squares, either wounded or dead.

 A German observer asserted that slaves gained five decades' worth of confidence in just three days, sensing their newfound power.
 After the mutiny was suppressed, Police Commissioner issued an edict prohibiting all blacks, especially slaves, from using any kind of weapon.

 In 1829 law limited the number of lashes for a slave to fifty per day.
 However, exceptions were made for two major threats to the system: quilombolas and capoeiras, who were publicly whipped at pillars in Campo de Santana squares as a deterrent.

 Few edicts were issued in 1830 to regulate undesirable African activities, including gatherings, games, rituals, nudity and capoeira:

 especially those prohibiting slave gatherings or participation in funerals with superstitious rites that involve crowding, depraved actions, and lewd verbal expressions.
 These orders also cover prohibitions against crowding and games in taverns, streets, and public squares, as well as regulations regarding slave nudity or littering in the squares and streets.
 Additionally, they address matters related to capoeiras and the searching of slaves to prevent the use of weapons and sticks.